-We communicate, orally or in writing, to our gold suppliers the Policy, which defines the purchasing of precious metals that originate from conflict-affected or human rights abuse high-risk areas and/or are suspected of having any connections with money laundering, direct or indirect support to illegitimate non-state armed groups or public or private security forces, bribery and fraudulent misrepresentation of the origin of gold, non-compliance with taxes, fees, and royalties due to governments related to mineral extraction, trade, and export, terrorist financing, and anti-social acts as high-risk transactions, and states that we will implement appropriate DD in order to avoid our involvement in such areas of activity.
+We communicate, in writing, our Policy to our gold suppliers.
+This Policy defines the purchasing of precious metals that originate from conflict-affected or human rights abuse high-risk areas and/or are suspected of having any connections with money laundering, direct or indirect support to illegitimate non-state armed groups or public or private security forces, bribery and fraudulent misrepresentation of the origin of gold; non-compliance with taxes, fees, and royalties due to governments related to mineral extraction, trade, and export, terrorist financing, and antisocial acts as high-risk transactions, and states that we will implement appropriate DD in order to avoid our involvement in such areas of activity.
+We also do not purchase precious metals from state-owned enterprises operating in EITI-participating countries.

-We require our suppliers to submit KYC documents, such as official certificates and Responsible Precious Metal Procurement Questionnaires, prior to transactions to determine our business engagements.
-In addition, to ensure the integrity of the gold supply and address issues like conflict, terrorist financing, human rights abuses, money laundering, tax evasion, anti-social behavior, or non-compliance with environmental and sustainability legal requirements, we mandate that all our suppliers in the In-store and Mail Section sign a transaction record for each transaction.
+We require our suppliers to submit KYC documents, such as official certificates and Responsible Precious Metal Procurement Questionnaires, prior to transactions to determine the eligibility of our business engagements.
+In addition, to ensure the integrity of the gold supply and address issues like conflict, terrorist financing, human rights abuses, money laundering, tax evasion, antisocial behavior, or non-compliance with environmental and sustainability legal requirements, we mandate that all our suppliers in the In-store and Mail Section sign a transaction record for each transaction.
 However, suppliers in the Bullion Section are required to sign once a year, prior to their first transaction of the year.

-To maintain the highest standards of supply chain integrity, we annually evaluate our suppliers and require them to submit their KYC documents again.
+To maintain the highest standards of supply chain integrity, when we purchase gold over the counter or through our buyers from individual sellers, we assess risk at each transaction, and when we purchase gold from other suppliers, we annually evaluate them and require them to submit their KYC documents again.